AlgoritmiNarvik/SaMuGeD-Algoritmi-DrDreSamplerAI-2024/SaMuGed-SimilarMidis/README.md

 - Place your MIDI dataset in `SaMuGed-SimilarMidis/datasets/Lakh_MIDI_Clean_Patterns_v1/`
 - For now we use dataset Lakh_MIDI_Clean_Patterns_v1 form Asle Øren that you can find here [Lakh_MIDI_Clean_Patterns_v1.zip](https://universitetetitromso.sharepoint.com/:u:/s/O365-AIMusicExpo2024/ETsYg7LmqI5LtZEQOsQR0FsB8mK_bY02lymu1OI_9lb7oA?e=5RFmuH) (access internal only if you have UiT account)
 - Without a properly placed dataset, the application will not be able to perform similarity searches
+- Documentation on how the dataset was created is available in the [dataset creation scripts directory](testing_tools/test_scripts/asle_scripts/README.md)

 ### Desktop Application